Tips and Resources for Victims of the LA Wildfires

 The Los Angeles County Department of Mental Health (LACDMH) is the largest public mental health department in the U.S. It provides care and resources for individuals with severe mental health needs, focusing on assessments, crisis intervention, medication support, and rehabilitative services.

-During the wildfire crisis, LACDMH is offering a 24/7 Help Line for immediate mental health support.
+LACDMH offers a 24/7 Help Line for immediate mental health support for those affected by wildfires.
 It also provides access to the iPrevail app, which offers on-demand mental health resources and connections to support services.
-Additionally, the department shares wildfire updates and a comprehensive list of resources through the County of Los Angeles to assist residents during this time.

 3. The Substance Abuse and Mental Health Services Administration (SAMHSA)